wp-plugins/icontact-widget/readme.txt

 === iContact Widget ===
 Tags: icontact, widget, newsletter, form, signup, newsletter widget, email newsletter form, newsletter form, newsletter signup, email widget, email marketing, newsletter, form, signup
 Requires at least: 2.8
-Tested up to: 2.9.1
+Tested up to: 2.9.2
 Stable tag: trunk
 Contributors: katzwebdesign
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=iContact%20Newsletter%20Widget&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8

-Add the iContact signup form to your sidebar and easily update the display settings (form width and more).
-Automatically converts the form from Javascript to faster-loading HTML.
+Add an iContact signup form to your sidebar or content and easily update how the form looks.

 == Description ==

-__Simple iContact Installation on Your Blog (Requires WordPress 2.8+)__
+<h3>Simple iContact Signup Form Installation on Your Blog</h3>

+__Note: Plugin requires an <a href="http://bit.ly/icontact-email-marketing" rel="nofollow">iContact account</a>.__

 Add the iContact 'Automatic Sign-up Form' to your sidebar with this widget.
 Simply paste the code from the form you created in iContact into this widget.
 Your form will be converted into HTML (instead of Javascript, which takes more time to load).